retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 ## VI.
 Get to the 'Microsoft MS-DOS 6.22 Setup' screen

 ![The MS-DOS 6.22 Setup screen, after pressing F5 to turn the background black.
-](./install-ms-dos-6.22/install-ms-dos-6.22-vi-720x454.gif)
-[Watch the full animated GIF ](./install-ms-dos-6.22/install-ms-dos-6.22-vi-720x454-12fps.gif)

-1. Command-Option-D to toggle the macOS dock into view
-2. Click on the 'VirtualBox' icon to reopen the VirtualBox Manager
+](./install-ms-dos-6.22/install-ms-dos-6.22-vi-470x340-poster.gif)
+_The MS-DOS 6.22 Setup screen, after pressing F5 to turn the background black._
+Watch the screencast: [MP4 (recommended) ](./install-ms-dos-6.22/install-ms-dos-6.22-vi-940x680-12fps.mp4) or [Animated GIF ](./install-ms-dos-6.22/install-ms-dos-6.22-vi-470x340-12fps.gif)

+> __FUNCTION KEYS:__ MS-DOS and Windows software often uses function keys, F1
+> to F12.
+If you're using a Mac, you'll need to press the Fn modifier key at the
+> same time to make these function keys work.
+If that's slowing you down, tick
+> the 'Use F1, F2, etc. keys as standard function keys' checkbox in
+> 'System Preferences' -> 'Keyboard'.

+1. Command-Tab to the 'Finder' -> Command-Shift-A -> type 'virt' to find the 'VirtualBox' app -> Command-O to open it
-3. If not already selected, click _once_ on 'MS-DOS-6.22' to select it
+2. If not already selected, click _once_ on 'MS-DOS-6.22' to select it
-4. Click its 'Settings' icon -> Storage
+3. Click its 'Settings' icon -> Storage
-5. Under 'Controller: Floppy', click 'Empty'
+4. Under 'Controller: Floppy', click 'Empty'
-6. Under 'Attributes', click the small floppy disk icon on the right
+5. Under 'Attributes', click the small floppy disk icon on the right
-7. Click 'Choose a disk file...'
+6. Click 'Choose a disk file...'
-8. For any popups like '“VirtualBox” would ... folder.', click 'Don’t Allow'
+7. For any popups like '“VirtualBox” would ... folder.', click 'Don’t Allow'
-9. Select 'Disk1.img' from the folder of unzipped .7z files -> click 'Open'
+8. Select 'Disk1.img' from the folder of unzipped .7z files -> click 'Open'
-10. You should see 'Empty' has changed to 'Disk1.img' -> click 'OK'
+9. You should see 'Empty' has changed to 'Disk1.img' -> click 'OK'
-11. Note that 'Disk1' is a [boot disk](https://en.wikipedia.org/wiki/Boot_disk).
+10. Note that 'Disk1' is a [boot disk](https://en.wikipedia.org/wiki/Boot_disk).
     VirtualBox has already created an appropriate [ BIOS](https://en.wikipedia.org/wiki/BIOS) on the virtual machine, and it expects a boot disk to be inserted when it powers up.
-12. Click the 'Start' icon (the main part, not the small down-arrow)
+11. Double-click the Powered Off 'MS-DOS-6.22' in the sidebar, to start it running
-13. You should see a white on blue page headed 'Microsoft MS-DOS 6.22 Setup'
+12. You should see a white on blue page headed 'Microsoft MS-DOS 6.22 Setup'
-14. At the top of your screen, 'View' -> 'Virtual Screen 1' -> 'Scale to 150%'
+13. At the top of your screen, 'View' -> 'Virtual Screen 1' -> 'Scale to 125%'
-15. Press fn-F5 to turn the background black.
+14. Press F5 to turn the background black.
 This is less painful on the eyes, and also confirms that VirtualBox's keyboard-capturing is working.
-16. Click on the MS-DOS window - your mouse pointer will actually disappear, because MS-DOS is text only!
+15. Click on the MS-DOS window - your mouse pointer will actually disappear, because MS-DOS is text only!
-17. If 'You have clicked ...' appears, tick 'Do not show...' -> click 'Capture'
+16. If 'You have clicked ...' appears, tick 'Do not show...' -> click 'Capture'
-18. By default, the 'host key' is the Left Command key.
+17. By default, the 'host key' is the Left Command key.
 Press it now to check that you can get your mouse cursor back.

 > __HOT TIP:__ VirtualBox virtual machines run as their own individual